 Caroline has lived in Miami, Chicago, and Austin.
 “I’m used to culture and walking everywhere,” she said.
 “Brookside is a walkable, chill neighborhood.
 I love that quaint, cute, charming feel and closeness to the Plaza.”

-For over a year, Caroline has been in her location that includes a large, well-lit workout room, childcare (the Play Lounge), and a growing team of instructors.
+Celebrating her 2nd Anniversary in Brookside on April 10, 2019, Caroline's Brookside location includes a large, well-lit workout room, childcare (the Play Lounge), and a growing team of instructors.

 “Our clientele is super genuine, authentic and supportive,” Caroline said.
 “They want to be here because they’re looking to get a challenging workout that balances their body and their mind.
 It’s one hour where they can focus just on themselves.”

 Many Barre3 instructors were formerly clients or were already familiar with Barre3.